hannako/CV/README.md

 ##About

 Circa June 2016, I packed a successful 15-year career as a freelance TV producer onto a space probe destined for the outer solar system.
-Prior to Iearning to code, I specialized in science, engineering and food shows (my very own niche) and worked for the BBC, C4, Discovery and National Geographic in London and New York City.
+I used to specialize in science, engineering and food shows (my very own niche) and worked for the BBC, C4, Discovery and National Geographic in London and New York City.

 ##Skills